tistaharahap/bango29/content/posts/mac-to-windows-in-2021.md

 Speakers though, it's another story.
 Not the best.
 Pumping the volume to 50% or more, it sounds like a blown speaker although not so blown.
 The internal mic is also not the best, I have found a number of times I got complains from people conferencing with me that my voice is not being heard.
 I had to come close to the laptop more than I had to usually.

+This is a fine build, the carbon finish for the keyboard surroundings is spot on.

+---

+In closing, I decided to sell this laptop after only using it for a while.
+It's not this laptop's fault, it's more to the integration between hardware and software.
+There are just way too many small things to appreciate from a Mac.

+A terminal is the best remote control ever coupled with SSH, when doing development work, other than the IDE, this is my most used app.
+Copy pasting with `Ctrl + Shift + C/V` is not natural, mouse's right click is making me grab my mouse instead of focusing on my keyboard.
+This alone disrupted my productivity a number of times.
+Sure we can remap with [Kinto.sh](kinto.sh) to make itu work more like a Mac but it's not consistent between apps.
+Whether in Windows or Linux, this is a fact.

+Only Apple who can integrate their OS and their hardware oh so eloquently, I don't think any other manufacturer can.
+Is it worth the Apple Tax?
+Well for M1 macs it's not applicable, it's relatively cheaper if you're living in country where you can customize your mac purchase.
+In Indonesia though, that tax is real but not from Apple, from the Sellers.